With You-th: Commercial performance

-In South Korea, With You-th debuted at number 2 on the Circle Album Chart for the week ending February 24, 2024.
+In South Korea, With You-th debuted at number two on the Circle Album Chart for the week ending February 24, 2024.
 It topped the monthly chart, selling over one million copies, and was subsequently certified Million by the Korea Music Content Association.

 In the United States, the EP topped the Billboard 200 chart with 95,000 album-equivalent units, including 90,000 physical album sales, as reported by music data tracking firm Luminate.
 It claimed the top-selling spot for the week ending February 29, marking the highest sales week of the year thus far.
-It is Twice's fifth top-10 record and the third album by a K-pop girl group to reach number 1, following Blackpink's Born Pink (2022) and NewJeans' Get Up (2023).
+It is Twice's fifth top-10 record and the third album by a K-pop girl group to reach number 1, following Blackpink's Born Pink (2022) and NewJeans's Get Up (2023).